-Nonetheless, the severity of these symptoms varies widely depending on a number of factors.
+Nonetheless, the severity of these symptoms varies widely depending on several factors.
 Apart from the duration of use and dosage amount taken, factors such as general physical health, social support, and general psychological health determine how the symptoms will manifest.
-Clonidine withdrawals can get severe due to the risk of hypertensive crisis where the patient’s lowered blood pressure is instantaneously increased because of the drug cessation.
+The condition can get severe due to the risk of hypertensive crisis where the patient’s lowered blood pressure is instantaneously increased because of the cessation of the drug.

 Clonidine Withdrawal Symptoms

 The symptoms vary in intensity and duration from one patient to another.
-However, on average the clonidine withdrawal duration may last several weeks with the symptoms increasing in severity throughout the first week of detoxification.
+However, on average, the Clonidine withdrawal syndrome may last several weeks, with the symptoms increasing in severity throughout the first week of detoxification.
 In addition, the first symptoms are experienced after about half a day (12 hours) from the last dose.
-Detoxification programs should only be done under the supervision of medical professionals and normally involve inpatient treatments aiming for managing clonidine withdrawal most effectively.
+Detoxification programs should only be done under the supervision of health professionals and typically involve inpatient care to manage the condition effectively.